Last Updated on 17 December, 2020 by Veronica

 Day 19.
 Aberdeen – Carlisle

-We got up and had breakfast at Hanna’s, had a great time.
+We got up in Aberdeen and had breakfast at Hanna’s, had a great time.
 We all had breakfast together as a family, with another couple of guests.

-We started our way south and on the way, we visited Dunnotar Castle, continued towards Edzell and visited the village which is very picturesque and the castle that has a very special garden.
+We started our way south, and on the way, we visited Dunnotar Castle, continued towards Edzell, and visited the village, which is very picturesque, and the castle with an extraordinary garden.

 We ate great, especially for the friendly owner at Three Bellies Bar.